mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.4-1.15.4/operations/ingress/index.md

 # Running an Ingress controller

 An Ingress is a collection of rules that allow inbound connections to reach the cluster services.
-In order to expose HTTP/S (L7) apps to the outside world - at least outside the DC/OS cluster - one can rely on [Kubernetes `Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress) resources.
+To expose HTTP/S (L7) apps to the outside world - at least outside the DC/OS cluster - you can rely on [Kubernetes `Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress) resources.
-However, simply creating the resource will have no effect.
+However, just creating the resource will have no effect.
 An Ingress controller is needed to satisfy an Ingress.

 ## dklb the EdgeLB Ingress controller for DC/OS Kubernetes.